Rebuilt ramps, renewed hope: Talent carves out comeback for city skate park

-KS Wild will celebrate their annual dinner event Saturday, Sept.
-27, at the historic Ashland Armory, 208 Oak St.
+KS Wild celebrates its annual dinner event Saturday, Sept.
+27, at the Historic Ashland Armory, 208 Oak St. A second “Groundtruthing the Last Chance timber sale” field trip is scheduled for Oct.
+8.

-A crowd of riders from Oregon and California came out to Mount Ashland on Saturday to celebrate the debut of Mt.
+A crowd of riders — some local and some from as far as the Bay Area and Northern Washington — came out to Mount Ashland on Saturday to celebrate the debut of Mt.
 A-Line, a 1-mile, machine-built jump trail boasting 50 jumps, a 40-foot gap and a beginner-friendly track.
 The project is being hailed as a potential game-changer for Ashland’s outdoor tourism.

 As the sun rose over Lithia Park on Sept.
 14, families gathered to welcome weary runners crossing the finish line of the Pine to Palm 100 — a legendary 100-mile ultramarathon ending its final chapter.
 Among them was Tim Smith, an Ashland pharmacist who ran to honor his late daughter, pushing through pain, grief, and 25,000 feet of elevation.